bcgov/DBC-APIM/api-specs/geocoder/geocoder-developer-guide.md

 <br>

 ###Resource representations in HTTP Responses
-This resource will return a document in the requested format and spatial reference system.
-Documents in formats that support a header record (e.g., XHTML, KML, GEOJSON, GEOJSONP, GML) will contain a single About Query record describing the query and its execution, and one or more site address or intersection address records.
-Documents in formats that don’t support a header record (e.g., CSV, SHPZ), will contain one or more site/intersection address records.
+The addresses resource will return a document in the requested format and spatial reference system.
+Documents in formats that support a header record (e.g., XHTML, KML, GEOJSON, GEOJSONP, GML) will contain a single About Query representation describing the query and its execution, and one or more site address or intersection address representations.
+Documents in formats that don’t support a header record (e.g., CSV, SHPZ), will contain one or more site/intersection address representations.

-Here we define the attributes of the different record types that are returned in a response document.
-For the precise structure of a given document format, geocode an address using the online geocoder in the desired format and examine the result.

 ####About Query Representation
 Attribute Name |	Type
 ---------------------: | --- |